christroutner/bitbox-js/README.md

 compiled output (less helpful).

-I created this fork because I think many JavaScript developers are unwilling to learn TypeScript, or simply hate compiled back-end apps.
+I created this fork because I think many JavaScript developers are unwilling to learn TypeScript, or simply hate compiled back-end apps like I do.
 This repository is for these marginalized developers.
 This fork will be maintained by me ([Chris Troutner](https://memo.cash/profile/1NpYaazpQ26KrMTeFf66zVKy6x9KzcLgTA)) as a hobby.
-There will most likely be a big time lag when it comes to porting new features in BITBOX to this repository.
+There will most likely be a big lag when it comes to porting new features in BITBOX to this repository.

 ## Original Documentation: